 Towards Understanding the Qur’an, Abridged version of Tafhim al-Qur’an, by Sayyid Abdul a’la Mawdudi.
 Translated and edited (from Urdu to English) by Zafar Ishaq Ansari, UK Islamic Mission Dawah Centre, Birmingham, UK, 2001.

-This is an abridged, English language version of Mawdudi’s six-volume translation of the Koran from Arabic to Urdu.
+This is an abridged, paperback, English language version of Mawdudi’s six-volume translation of the Koran from Arabic to Urdu.
+(Thirteen volumes in English.)
 While none of Mawdudi’s extensive footnotes are referenced, we can be sure that all of his interpretations are well-grounded in Islamic traditional theology.
-Otherwise, this translation would never have made it out of the Muslim nation of Pakistan.
+It could not have been published otherwise.

 Reliance of the Traveller, A Classic Manual of Islamic Sacred Law by Ahmad ibn Naqib al-Misri (d.
 769/1368) in Arabic with Facing English Text, Commentary, and Appendices.
 Edited and Translated by Nuh Ha Mim Keller, amana publications, Beltsville, Maryland.
 Revised edition 1994, reprinted 2015.